|(a) Purpose. It is the purpose of this section to provide

 September 1, 2018, and the restrictions or set asides were already

-on the Development or proposed in the Application for the Development.
+on the Development or adopted in the Application for the Development.

 (d) Integrated Housing Standard.
 Units exclusively